bera96/bera96/README.md

 I'm Bera from Turkey, and I do content on Design and Development.
 I really enjoy learning languages and frameworks lie React and Django, as well as work in Odoo. copy/paste and use in your profile.

 ## Skills and Experience

-Skills: PYTHON / REACT / JS / HTML / CSS
-* 💻 Python
+* 💻 PYTHON, HTML, CSS, JS
-* :atom:
+* :atom: React, Django, Odoo
-* :
+*
 - 🔭 I’m currently working on Vis Marin
 - 🌱 I’m currently learning React.js